bfaloona/Indy/README.md

 * Custom Log Pattern

-The default pattern is obviously not strong enough for you so you should brew your own.
+If the default pattern is obviously not strong enough for you, brew your own.
 To do so, specify a pattern and each of the match with their symbolic name.

     # HH:MM:SS SEVERITY APPLICATION#METHOD - MESSAGE